 Being named the country’s best winery restaurant on several occasions—and being the closest cellar door to Queenstown— makes Amisfield very popular.
-Enjoy fine dining, traditional-method sparkling wine, and broody Pinot Noir in its modern building while gazing out over Lake Hayes up to Coronet Peak.
+Enjoy fine dining, traditional-method sparkling wine, and broody Pinot Noir in its modern building while gazing over Lake Hayes and up to Coronet Peak.

 For more restaurants with award-winning wine lists click here.

 A strong contender for the most idyllic setting for a cellar door and winery, Man O’ War bay is tucked away in the far east of Waiheke Island.
 While away a lazy afternoon on the lawns, cooling off in the clear waters.
 Access for vehicles is via a winding, dusty track, while boat owners drop anchor and row ashore—or you can arrive in style by seaplane.